-If you were feeling optimistic about life and such, remember the Doomsday Clock is still set at 3 minutes to Midnight (where Midnight is the Big Casino for humanity).
-The Bulletin of Atomic Scientists site many things that are going on in the world that should have us worried, but surprisingly the sales of bomb shelters have not increased (unless you count some of the Condos in Toronto?).
-It sounds like the explosion of the Housing Bubble is not the only Big Bang we should worry about.
+If you were feeling optimistic about life and such, remember the Doomsday Clock.
+It is still set at 3 minutes to Midnight.
+Midnight signifies the Big Casino for humanity.
+The Bulletin of Atomic Scientists points out numerous global issues that demand our attention and concern.
+It is indeed surprising that despite this, the sales of bomb shelters have not increased—unless you count some of the condos in Toronto.
+Clearly, the impending collapse of the housing bubble is not the only major crisis we need to be alarmed about.

-Evidently, RBC has some explaining to do as they seem to have sent out incorrect RRSP receipts to the wrong customers, which is an interesting double negative.
-Not only was the information incorrect on the receipt, it was sent to the wrong person with information from other folks (Social Insurance Numbers and the like)?
+Evidently, RBC has some explaining to do.
+They seem to have sent out incorrect RRSP receipts to the wrong customers.
+This situation is an interesting double negative.
+The information on the receipt was incorrect.
+It was also sent to the wrong person with information from other folks (Social Insurance Numbers and the like).
 That is what I call getting it as wrong as possible, but, I am confident there are worse examples.

 Will legalized marijuana sales become a cash crop for our government?
 A lot of folks think so, but I am skeptical.
-The number of money folks seems to think legalized pot will create are optimistic, but I will be pleasantly buzzed if the prognostications are correct.
+Many people have optimistic expectations about the revenue from legalized pot.
+I will be pleasantly buzzed if the prognostications are correct.
 Pass the Doritos, please.

 My Writings for Week Ending January 29th